empa-scientific-it/how-to-git/tutorial.md

 This makes it possible to always see what was changed and if needed, to go back to a previous state.
 A change of file can be done in the web browser or locally.
 Working locally makes sense if you like to work in your known environment e.g. for certain code and execute it.
-In this tutorial, we start with changing a text and work in the web browser, as you don't need to know any code and can search for the right buttons.
+In this tutorial, we start with changing a text and work in the web browser, as you don't need to know any code and instead can search for the right buttons.

 ### Change files
 To change a file in the web browser, you open the repository and click on the file you added for tracking changes.